As the days get longer and the nights warmer, putting the kiddly-winks to bed is set to get a little tricker.

 - Pre-schoolers are more likely to still have to be at pre-school by 8.30am Monday morning (unless they are still on school holidays).
 So I would encourage parents to adjust the week before daylight savings, or at least the weekend before.
 You need to start with waking them earlier before you can try getting them to bed sooner.

 - Bring your pre-schoolers inside for a good wind-down routine 60-90 minutes before you want them to be asleep, and avoid screens in this time.
-They also will need great blackout solution.
+They also will need great blackout blind.

 - It takes time for their internal clocks to adjust so be patient, but also don’t get pulled into bedtime games and antics when you have moved their bedtime by 15 minutes.
 Create clear boundaries and positive sleep routines, your preschooler hasn’t forgotten how to sleep, they just need time to adjust.